-There are two kinds of people in this world, those who love fall and the whole run-up to the festive season, and those who dread the shorter days.
-Either way, there's still plenty to keep us busy in our outdoor spaces as summer winds down.
+There are two kinds of people in this world, those who love fall and the whole run-up to the festive season, and those who dread the shorter, chillier days.
+Either way, there's still plenty to keep us busy in our outdoor spaces (or, with the best indoor plants) when summer winds down.

 Writing about September gardening on his blog, Monty Don tells readers not to be daunted by the process of taking cuttings - also known as propagating.
 'They are easy, mostly successful and the gateway to producing scores of new plants for free,' he says.

-The gardening expert shares some of his top tips for propagating success, helping you to fill out borders and pots in your garden without having to spend money on established plants.
-For example, he recommends using a plastic bag for putting the fresh cutting into straight away to stop them from drying out - and a sharp knife and secateurs.
+The gardening expert also shared some of his top tips for propagating success, helping you to fill out borders and pots in your garden without having to spend money on established plants.
+For example, he recommends using a plastic bag to put the fresh cutting into straight away to stop them from drying out - and a sharp knife and secateurs.

 'Always choose healthy, strong, straight growth for cutting material.
 It should be free from any flowers or flower buds,' he says.

 When potting up your cuttings, which should be done straight away, use gritty or sandy compost.
 And after placing them in a sunny spot, and having watered and misted them regularly, roots will begin to form.

 Monty Don says that fresh new growth signals that the roots have started to develop.
 You can also store them in water and observe the roots beginning to appear.

 As well as taking cuttings, it's a great idea to decide on a few autumn gardening jobs